 NTIA will not accept a proposal that replaces the NTIA role with a government-led or an intergovernmental organization solution.

 The proposals for enhanced SO and AC accountability are based on mutual accountability enhancements, instead of accountability towards a government-led or intergovernmental organization.
-Governments are recognized as key stakeholders, especially in their role with regards to public policy.
+Governments are recognized as key stakeholders, especially in their role with regard to public policy.